ffund/tcp-ip-essentials/online-faq.md

 * You must set up your own resources on the testbed and run the lab exercise yourself - you are not allowed to use another student's account or resources in another student's testbed "slice".
 Also, you aren't allowed to type commands into another student's terminal.
 * You must submit data and screenshots from your own execution of the lab - you are not allowed to submit another student's data.
 Also, you must annotate screenshots etc. yourself - you are not allowed to ask another student to do it for you.
 You are not allowed to send your data or screenshots to another student.
-* You must answer the questions in Gradescope yourself.
+* You must answer the questions in the lab report yourself.
 You are not allowed to share the answers with another student.

 #### Can I share screenshots, data, or answers with another student, but just for comparison or to improve our understanding?

-Only *after* the "late due date" for the assignment!
-Before the late due date, you can discuss your work and your results verbally, but you are not allowed to share your screenshots, data, or answers.
+Not until *after* the "late due date" for the assignment (i.e., after more than 24 hours have passed since the assignment due date)!
+Before then, you can discuss your work and your results verbally, but you are not allowed to share your screenshots, data, or answers.

 #### Can I use outside resources, such as reference materials or lab reports from previous semesters?